wintercms/docs/console/asset-compilation.md

 The command will list all packages, as well as the directory for the asset and the configuration file that has been defined during registration.

-A json formatted list of packages can be printed by specifying the `--json` flag,
+A json formatted list of packages can be printed by specifying the `--json` flag.

 ### Compile a Mix packages